eclipse-archived/ceylon-ide-eclipse/README.md

         `mvn clean install -DskipTests`

 10. The directory `site/target/repository` now contains an update site you can install from.
-Documentation for the update process is at http://ceylon-lang.org/documentation/1.1/ide/install/ but use the path to this directory instead of the stable web repository.
+The update process is decribed at http://ceylon-lang.org/documentation/1.1/ide/install/ but use the path to this directory instead of the stable web repository.

 ## Building with (pure) Eclipse